WHY BAMBOO?

 CARBON SEQUESTRATION

-Growing forests absorb CO2.
-Bamboo, as well as trees, sequesters carbon dioxide from the atmosphere and converts the carbon into plant fiber.
-If the bamboo and wood are made into houses, then the carbon is effectively stored for the lifespan of the house.
-Thus, bamboo homes become a carbon capture and storage system.
-There is strong evidence that plantations of clumping bamboo produce significantly more biomass than trees.
-Therefore, bamboo is able to produce more houses and sequester more carbon than the same area planted in trees.
+Growing forests absorb CO2, and like trees, bamboo sequesters carbon dioxide, turning it into plant fiber.
+When bamboo and wood are used to construct houses, the carbon is effectively stored for the duration of the building's life.
+In this way, bamboo homes serve as a carbon capture and storage system.
+There's compelling evidence that clumping bamboo plantations yield significantly more biomass than trees, enabling bamboo to produce more homes and sequester more carbon compared to the same area covered with trees.

 TIMBER GRADE